Kavach (train protection system): Onboard radio unit and antennas

-The onboard Radio unit is similar to that of stationary KAVACH Radio unit.
+The onboard radio unit is similar to that of the stationary KAVACH radio unit.

-Along with the 2 pairs of Tx/Rx UHF MIMO antennas, an additional GSM/GPRS and GPS/GNSS antenna are fitted on the locomotive.
+Along with the two pairs of Tx/Rx UHF MIMO antennas, an additional GSM/GPRS and GPS/GNSS antenna are fitted on the locomotive.

 KAVACH uses GSM-R network (as of version 3.2) for communicating fault messages to Network Monitoring System (NMS) and for transferring authentication keys with the Stationary TCAS unit as well as with any nearby Loco TCAS units.

 Both GPS and NavIC are used for updating live location of the locomotive and also for synchronizing GPS Time with the CPU Time of onboard KAVACH Computer.